 The South Dakota State University marketing division provides strategic and tactical marketing services, including brand management, positioning and messaging, and advertising.
 The division is also responsible for the development and implementation of the university’s strategic marketing plan.
 The department aids the university in reaching its strategic and operational goals by building awareness, preference and loyalty among its current and prospective stakeholders.

 University Marketing and Communications also carries the responsibility of ensuring that SDSU’s name and logos are properly used in printing projects.
-The university currently has three main marks: the stretch SD serves as the contemporary institutional logo and is to be used for most publications as well as by Athletics; the Campanile with SDSU underneath serves as the traditional institutional logo; and the Jackrabbit is the mascot of the university and used by Athletics, the SDSU Alumni Association and student organizations.
+The university currently has two main marks: the stretch SD serves as the institutional logo and is to be used on all publications as well as by Athletics; the Jackrabbit is the mascot of the university and used by Athletics, the SDSU Alumni Association and student organizations.

 There are a few basic rules that apply to each mark: